neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ## Overview

-PackageProtector combines SP800-108 KDF (CTR), HMAC-SHA256 and CBC-AES256 to form authenticated encryption.
-Data stream is split into equal size chunks (except the last one) and each chunk is signed and encrypted separately.
+PackagProtector is designed for secure, long-term storage.
+It combines SP800-108 KDF (CTR), HMAC-SHA256 and CBC-AES256 to form authenticated encryption.
+The data stream is split into equal size chunks (except the last one) and each chunk is signed and encrypted separately.
 This scheme allows random read/write of an arbitrary length stream with the guarantee that the returned data is authenticated.

 Protected streams have no headers, markers or identifiers.
 This makes protected streams indistinguishable from true randomness.
 Without a key, it is impossible to determine if the protected stream was produced by PackageProtector or do traffic analysis.